 What Are Netflix and Paramount Offering for Warner Bros.?

-For its part, WBD’s board of directors has maintained its commitment to the Netflix deal.
+For its part, WBD’s board of directors maintained its commitment to Netflix throughout the ordeal and unanimously rejected Paramount’s proposal on January 7, 2026, characterizing it as an “aggressive transaction structure” that would saddle the company with a significant amount of debt and telling shareholders to stick with the Netflix bid.
 But Paramount, which has made several attempts to buy Warner Bros. in the past, is betting that shareholders may be persuaded by its larger, all-cash offer.
 The company also argues that it’s at less risk of being rejected on antitrust grounds than Netflix.

 Could These Deals Pass Antitrust Regulations?

-Netflix has 300 million subscribers, whereas Paramount+ only has 79 million.
+As of 2026, Netflix has over 300 million subscribers, whereas Paramount+ only has about 79 million.
 Therefore, if Netflix absorbs Warner Bros. (and by extension HBO), the streaming giant would gain immense market power.
 This could allow it to continue raising its subscription fees or low-ball filmmakers and showrunners.

 Hollywood trade groups, including SAG-AFTRA and the Writers Guild of America, have opposed Netflix’s acquisition bid, saying any further consolidation would eliminate jobs, drive down wages and reduce the volume and diversity of content available to viewers.
 Politicians on both sides of the aisle have raised similar concerns.
 And shortly after the proposed acquisition was announced, an HBO Max subscriber filed a proposed class action lawsuit against Netflix, arguing that the deal would reduce competition in the streaming market.

 While Paramount poses less of a threat from a streaming standpoint, its bid presents a different antitrust calculus.
 After all, a merger with Warner Bros. would combine two of the United States’ five major film studios.
 Such a consolidation could also reduce competition in the industry, potentially affecting how projects are financed and distributed.
-If WBD accepts the deal, it may come under regulatory scrutiny for its impact on the entire entertainment ecosystem, not just streaming.
+If WBD decides to reverse its rejection and side with Paramount in the end, it may come under regulatory scrutiny for its impact on the entire entertainment ecosystem, not just streaming.

 Could This Change How Movies Are Released in Theaters?